vic-ma/howtodismantle.github.io/_posts/2025-08-24-Peakboard-UI-Hacks-Next-Level-Custom-Dialogs.md

   * A rectangle shape for the background of the modal window.
   * A text box that prompts the user, *Please type in your name*.
   * A text input for the user to enter their name in.
-  * An *Ok* button for the user to submit their name.
+  * A button for the user to submit their name, labelled *OK*.

- Furtermore we need a shape as some background and place a text box, text input and another button on top of the shape.

 ![image](/assets/2025-08-24/010.png)

-Then we group the dialog related controls together.
-We can do that just by dragging and dropping one control on top of another in the control tree on the left side.
-In that case a new group is automatically created.
-We can give the group a proper name.
+Next, we group together the modal window controls.
+We do this by dragging and dropping one control on top of another in the control tree on the left side.
+This automatically creates a new control group.
+Then, we rename the group to `MyDialogGroup`.

 ![image](/assets/2025-08-24/020.png)